LockeLamora/lockelamora.github.io/_posts/2021-08-09-c64-packet-radio.md

 this is just a status update for whatever you want to show on aprs.fi when your beacon updates it, but it isn't necessary.

-and now you can monitor [ariss.net](https://ariss.net) to view contacts acknowledged by the space station and see a map view:
+and now you can monitor [ariss.net](https://ariss.net) to view contacts acknowledged by the space station and see a map view (In my following I am 2E0HDV):

 [<img src="../images/c64iss/20.jpg"
   style="width: 800px;"/>](../images/c64iss/20.jpg)